pringlesinghal/GreedyFed/README.md

 3. returning client model performance metrics on client data (accuracy and loss)

 ### algorithms.py
-Implements all the above mentioned Federated Learning algorithms.
+Implements all the above-mentioned Federated Learning algorithms.
 Every method returns ```test_accuracy, train_accuracy, train_loss, validation_loss, test_loss, client_selections``` and some additional algorithm-specific metrics.
 FedProx and FedAvg loss are defined using nested functions.
 The returned loss functions have a slightly different signature from those in PyTorch.

 ### data_preprocess.py